kadivetikavya/PROJECTS/End-to-end CICD/README.md

 ### 2. Continuous Deployment (CD):
 a.
-Automatically deploy applications to a Kubernetes cluster without manual effort.
+Automatically deploy applications to a Kubernetes cluster without manual effort. <br>
 b.
-Use Docker to package applications so they run the same way in development, testing, and production.
+Use Docker to package applications so they run the same way in development, testing, and production.<br>
 c.
-Manage deployment changes by updating configuration files and pushing them to Git, so every change is tracked and easy to roll back.
+Manage deployment changes by updating configuration files and pushing them to Git, so every change is tracked and easy to roll back.<br>

 ## Tech Stack Used
 <img width="1536" height="1024" alt="3 drawio" src="https://github.com/user-attachments/assets/3a1a6774-85af-49f5-95e4-43f9f3243e56" />